Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/01 Mods - Armor - New/Military SEVA [cyborgcore]/readme.txt

--Module:
+Module:
 Military SEVA armor for the player [cyborgcore]

 ----------------------------------------------------------
 -Compatibility:
-NOTE: You need the model meshes and textures from the original mod; disable its configs and ui textures.
+NOTE: You still need the original mod; disable its configs and textures/ui folders.

 ----------------------------------------------------------
 -Explanation:
 Streamlined and fixes trader and text files.
 DLTX'd the items_actor_legs.ltx files to not be overwritten by other mods, and remade icons taking the 3D model as basis (the upgrade icon was too tiny).

+Integration into:
-Grok's Stash Overhaul integration.
+Grok's Stash Overhaul
-Outfit Attachment Overhaul.
-Outfit will be able to carry plates as per that mod.
+Outfit Attachment Overhaul
-PDA Interactive integration.
+PDA Interactive

 ----------------------------------------------------------
 -Patches: